(Last updated 15 October 2019)

 Content injection.
-Posting content on Facebook is a core feature, and content injection (also "content spoofing" or "HTML injection") is ineligible unless you can clearly demonstrate a significant risk.
+Posting content on Facebook is a core feature, and content injection (also "content spoofing" or "HTML injection") is out of scope unless you can clearly demonstrate a significant risk.

 Security issues in third-party apps or websites that integrate with Facebook (including most pages on apps.facebook.com), except in the specific circumstances described in “Bug Bounty Program Scope” (see above).

 Executing scripts on sandboxed domains (such as fbrell.com or fbsbx.com).
-Using alert(document.domain) can help verify if the context is actually *.facebook.com.
+Using alert(document.domain) in your payload can help verify if the context is actually *.facebook.com.